PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 #### Strengths
 - Google Analytics data importer
-- Easy to setup on Wordpress and WooCommerce
+- Easy to setup on WordPress and WooCommerce
 - Marketing metrics and attribution
 - Integrations with popular off-the-shelf CMS
 - Built-in GDPR and tag managers